Guidelines

 For more information on the HKCP training guideline, please visit the below website: www.hkcp.org/hkcp/trainees.html

-Or the below Guidelines on Postgraduate Training in Internal Medicine: Guidelines on Postgraduate Training in Internal Medicine, Sixth Edition, July 2018 (updated in April 2021).
+Or the below Guidelines on Postgraduate Training in Internal Medicine: Guidelines on Postgraduate Training in Internal Medicine, Seventh Edition, July 2025.

 Reference